Brothman/Plaque/README.md

 #### 3. Direct Messaging

 As hinted earlier, I want to add `direct messaging` into Plaque.
 This allows two users to communicate in real time with added privacy.

-#### 4. Emoji Support

-I believe Emoji support can be added through a NPM React Package.
-I will research this further.

 #### 5. Different colors for different users